Table of Contents

 Cryptocurrency is a complex and volatile asset class, and it is not yet regulated in many jurisdictions.
 This makes it challenging for businesses to operate in the cryptocurrency space.

-There are a number of risks associated with using an offshore company for cryptocurrency trading, including lack of regulatory protection, volatility, and reputation issues.
+There are a number of risks associated with using an offshore company for cryptocurrency trading, including a lack of regulatory protection, volatility, and reputation issues.

 However, as cryptocurrency becomes more popular, we can expect to see more regulations being implemented at the national and international levels.
 Offshore cryptocurrency companies will need to adapt to these changes in order to stay compliant or otherwise face heavy fines and penalties.